oknozor/toml-bombadil/README.md

 ...
 ```

-To update the current config simply run `bombadil link`.
+To update variables and the current config simply run `bombadil link`.

+## Contributiing

+Found a bug, have a suggestion for a new feature ?
+Please submit an [issue](https://github.com/oknozor/toml-bombadil/issues).

+## License

+All the code in this repository is released under the MIT License, for more information take a look at the [LICENSE](LICENSE) file.